KZMachine/txtProject/README.md

 This is the first project that I have uploaded on GitHub.
 It is a program which allows the user to execute the following:

--- Encrpt .txt file
+-- Encrpt .txt file: AES-based encryption using PyCrypto

--- Decrypt encrypted .txt file
+-- Decrypt encrypted .txt file: Decrypts encrypted files that are created using this programs

--- Word count
+-- Word count: I initially included a Word Counter for personal use.
+It was so useful to me that I decided to include it someone.
+A txt-based project seemed like a great fit!